sheetdb/slate/source/includes/api/_get_search.md

 `GET https://sheetdb.io/api/v1/58f61be4dda40/search_or?name=Steve&age=22&casesensitive=true`

 Returns an array of all rows matching parameters.
 If any query fails, the result **will NOT** be listed.
-If you want to check if any parameter is true, use the search_id endpoint (second URL above).
+If you want to check if any parameter is true, use the search_od endpoint (second URL above).

 You can search using wildcards.
-Asteriks (`*`) can represent any string.
+Asterisk (`*`) can represent any string.
 Wildcard work only when READ and SEARCH permissions are both enabled, if only SEARCH peremission is enabled, wildcard will not work for security reasons.

 If you want to exclude rows from the search results, use an exclamation mark before the value.
 For example, if you want all rows without name=Tom use this url: [https://sheetdb.io/api/v1/58f61be4dda40/search?name=**!Tom**](https://sheetdb.io/api/v1/58f61be4dda40/search?name=!Tom)